Proposed · Portsmouth Building Reinvestment Program · RSA 79-E

 Location restriction Downtown / village center only Anywhere in city Designated zone Designated zone Coastal area (city-designated)

-Property type Any underutilized structure Residential 1–4 units Office, business, nonprofit, co-working → residential conversion Any residential Any structure in resilience zone
+Property type Any underutilized structure Residential 1–4 units Office, business, nonprofit, co-working → residential conversion.
+HB 1103: adds commercial & industrial (RSA 72:80) Any residential Any structure in resilience zone

 Building age minimum None specified 40+ years old None specified None specified None specified